natebarksdale/natebarksdale.github.io/src/content/blog/2008-09-25-the-colourful-apartment-buildings-of-tirana-albania.md

 description: Tirana, Albania, has transformed its urban landscape through vibrant colors and unique patterns on its buildings.
 An example of this creative approach is highlighted in the following quote
 emoji: 🎨
 tags:
+  - ✨ Beauty
+  - 🏛️ Architecture
-  - 🏢 buildings
+  - 🌍 Culture
-  - 🌈 colors
+  - 🎨 Creativity
 haiku: |
   Bright hues kiss the grey,
   Art reborn in city streets,